iphyokafor/Web3Bridge-PreQualification-Tesr/README.md

-# Web3Bridge-PreQualification-Tesr
+# Web3Bridge-PreQualification-Test
-A javascript project for the web3bridge pre-qualification test for cohort7.
+A Javascript project for the web3bridge pre-qualification test for cohort7.